 The U.S. Bureau of Labor Statistics projects that employment of Athletic Trainers is expected to grow 21% from 2014-2024, much faster than the average for all occupations.

 Athletic Training is an allied health profession dealing with the prevention, recognition, management, and rehabilitation of athletic injuries.
 Athletic Trainers (ATs) are health care professionals who collaborate with physicians.

 Students who are formally accepted into the Professional Phase of the Athletic Training Major and successfully complete the program are eligible to take the Board of Certification Examination.
-For additional information regarding the Athletic Training Major please contact Dr. Tim Henry at (585)-395-5357 or by e-mail: firstname.lastname@example.org.
+During the last five years The College at Brockport students have performed very well on the BOC Certification Exam.

 Graduates from the Athletic Training Program at Brockport are currently working in many different settings across the country including: